bigpel66/Flutter_Practice/Udemy/Learn Flutter & Dart to Build iOS & Android Apps/flutter_chatting_application/README.md

 <h1 align="center">flutter_chatting_application</h1>
 <div align="center">
-    The project to implement chatting application by Http Communication on the Firebase
+    The Project to Implement Chatting Application by Http Communication on the Firebase
 </div>

 ## Features